Careers360 Logo

 Answer:

-When someone starts rigorous exercise, he builds up muscles.
+When someone starts rigorous exercise, they build up muscles.
 It is true that fat is burnt during exercise but the rate of muscle building up may be more than the rate of burning of fat.
 This is why Rohit has gained weight.

 Question:6